 Therefore, the annualized dividend growth rate calculation using the compounded growth method will be

 Dividend Growth Rate Formula = [(D2018 / D2014)1/n – 1] * 100%

 = [($2.72 / $1.82)1/4 – 1] * 100%

 From the case of Apple Inc.’s dividend history, it can be seen that the dividend growth rate calculated by either of the two methods gives approximately the same results.

 Relevance and Uses

 From an investor’s perspective, it is important to understand this concept to assess earning from a stock investment.
 For instance, a strong dividend growth history could indicate likely future dividend growth, which is a sign of long-term profitability for the stock.
 Further, a financial user can use any interval for the dividend growth calculation.
-This concept is also essential because it is primarily used in the dividend discount model which finds extensive application in the determination of security pricing.
+This concept is also essential because it is primarily used in the dividend discount model, which finds extensive application in the determination of security pricing.

 You can download this Excel Template here – Dividend Growth Rate Formula Excel Template

 This has been a guide to what is Dividend Growth Rate?.
-Here we discuss the formula to calculate Dividend Growth Rate using the arithmetic mean and compounded growth rate method along with examples and downloadable excel sheet.
+Here we discuss the formula to calculate Dividend Growth Rate using the arithmetic mean and compounded growth rate method along with examples and a downloadable excel sheet.
 You can learn more about accounting from the following articles –